stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Memory Blocks

-A block is a wrapper for a device memory instance and maintains the allocations from the block:
+A _block_ is a wrapper for a device memory instance and manages allocations from the block:

 ```java
 class Block {